codyhoag/liferay-docs/devGuide/en/chapters/08-opensocial.markdown

 ![EE Only Feature](../../images/ee-feature-web.png)

-For this tutorial, we'll demonstrate how to configure your Liferay infratructure to properly use OAuth, create an OAuth application, and set up an OpenSocial gadget to use your created OAuth application.
-Let's get started by configuring
+For this tutorial, we'll demonstrate how to configure your Liferay infrastructure to properly use OAuth, create an OAuth application, and set up an OpenSocial gadget to use your created OAuth application.
+Let's get started by configuring Liferay:
-Liferay:

 1. Make sure you have an EE 6.2 version of Liferay Portal running on your machine.